 Basically, he knows what it takes to build great companies and how those companies should think about raising capital.

-Thanks to court records from the 2010 Viacom-YouTube lawsuit, we can take a first hand look at how the Youtube founders pitched Botha and how Botha pitched Youtube internally to his Sequoia partners.
-From there, we can better understand how companies should think about structuring their own pitches to investors as well as the major hurdles companies need to get over to turn a potential investor into an advocate who makes sure to push their deal forward.
+Thanks to court records from the 2010 Viacom-YouTube lawsuit, we can take a first-hand look at how the Youtube founders pitched Botha and how Botha pitched Youtube internally to his Sequoia partners.
+From there, we can better understand how companies should think about structuring their own pitches to investors as well as the major hurdles companies need to overcome to turn a potential investor into an advocate who makes sure to push their deal forward.

 Helpful investment memo templates